GRIDAPPSD/gridappsd-state-estimator/README.md

 The executable application will be placed in bin/state-estimator.
 The Json distribution consists entirely of include files and therefore is not compiled separately from the application using it.

-## Running the state estimator from the command line
+## Running state estimator from the command line

 1. Edit the run-se.sh script in the state-estimator subdirectory of the top-level gridappsd-state-estimator repository, uncomment the appropriate SIMREQ variable for the model being run based on the comment at the end of each SIMREQ line denoting the corresponding model, and save changes.